Local Land Policy

 • City of Spartanburg: Zoning and land development ordinances

-Plan Spartanburg, the new comprehensive plan adopted by Spartanburg City Council in 2023, is expected to guide an overhaul of the city’s land use policies in 2025-2026, especially existing zoning and land development regulations that perpetuate inequitable outcomes for people of color.
+Plan Spartanburg, the comprehensive plan adopted by City Council in 2023, is expected to guide an overhaul of the city’s land use policies in the coming years, with a focus on addressing existing zoning and land development regulations that perpetuate inequitable outcomes for people of color.
+In 2026, we are advocating for policies that support diverse housing choices, improved transportation options, and resiliency to move the city toward a more equitable, sustainable future.

 Sign up for LPP E-lists